kfdf/intrusive-index/README.md

 ## IntrusiveIndex

 The `IntrusiveIndex` constructor is not exported directly, but variants of it can be created by `constructorFactory`, also six prefabricated constructors are provided for convenience.
 The index uses the AVL tree that additionally tracks items offsets.
-All methods are non batching and have logarithmic time complexity.
+All methods are non-batching and have logarithmic time complexity.
 Declarations below make use of two generic parameters, `TValue` and `TKey`, which, for example, in case of the `empManagerIx` index are: `{ empId: number, depId: number, name: string, managerId: number }` and `{ managerId: number, empId: number }`.
 Actually, the type of the `managerId` field should be `number | null` but javascript coercion works well in this case converting nulls to zeroes and typescript can be overly pedantic.

 ### keys